CMDT/TimeSeriesDataCapture/README.md

 Under the users tab add a new database user, you will need the database-username and database-password to connect.

 ## MongoDB Creation
-To create the template of the mongoDB database the mongodb shell will be used
+To create the mongoDB database the mongo shell will be used.

 ### Prerequisites

 #### MongoDB Shell
-Before creating the MongoDB database template, first MongoDB must be installed locally.
+Before creating the MongoDB database, first MongoDB must be installed locally.
 Install [MongoDB Community Edition](https://docs.mongodb.com/manual/installation/#tutorial-installation) for the appropriate OS.

 To start the mongo shell change directory to the `<mongodb installation dir>`